Teleparallelism: Teleparallel spacetimes

 The corresponding underlying spacetime is called, in this case, a Weitzenböck spacetime.

-It is worth noting to see that these 'parallel vector fields' give rise to the metric tensor as a byproduct.
+These 'parallel vector fields' give rise to the metric tensor as a byproduct.

 New teleparallel gravity theory

 New teleparallel gravity theory (or new general relativity) is a theory of gravitation on Weitzenböck spacetime, and attributes gravitation to the torsion tensor formed of the parallel vector fields.

 In the new teleparallel gravity theory the fundamental assumptions are as follows:

 In 1961 Christian Møller revived Einstein's idea, and Pellegrini and Plebanski found a Lagrangian formulation for absolute parallelism.

 Møller tetrad theory of gravitation

 In 1961, Møller showed that a tetrad description of gravitational fields allows a more rational treatment of the energy-momentum complex than in a theory based on the metric tensor alone.
 The advantage of using tetrads as gravitational variables was connected with the fact that this allowed to construct expressions for the energy-momentum complex which had more satisfactory transformation properties than in a purely metric formulation.
-In 2015, it has been shown that total energy of matter and gravitation is proportional to the Ricci scalar of three-space up to linear order of perturbation.
+In 2015, it was shown that the total energy of matter and gravitation is proportional to the Ricci scalar of three-space up to the linear order of perturbation.